waysidemapping/pinhead/README.md

 Pinhead uses a flavor of semantic versioning, with major releases (v2.0.0) corresponding to breaking changes, minor releases (v2.1.0) corresponding to backwards-compatible changes, and patch releases (v2.1.1) corresponding to fixes.

-When it comes to icons, renaming or deleting an icon, or making any visual modification, is a breaking change.
+When it comes to icons: renaming or deleting an icon, or making any visual modification, is a breaking change.
 Perhaps counterintuitively, adding a new icon is also considered a breaking change.
 The goal is clear version integrity, where each major version number refers to a complete set of icons with no differences between minor versions.
+In effect, this means you can think of Pinhead v1 and Pinhead v2 as two static, independent icon sets.
 This avoids common gotchas, like developers depending on a package like `^1.0.0` and potentially seeing different lists of icons in development vs. production in the case where v1.1.0 adds an icon.

 ## Where the icons are from